Payment reauthorizations

 moves to accepted

 In the Digital River APIs, checkouts that involve pre-ordered goods don't require any unique customizations.
-This means you're not required to pass any additional data in SKUs, checkouts, or checkout-sessions.
+This means you're not required to pass additional data in SKUs, checkouts, or checkout-sessions.

 With the pre-orders feature: